LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 - Additional structures introduced in Parquet 1.11 are column and offset indexes
   - these store statistics (including min and max values) allowing predicate push down at the page level (that is a much finer granularity than row group).
-- Parquet 1.12 introduces the option to generate and store bloom filters in Parquet metadata on the file footer.
+- See also later in this doc how bloom filters can be used to improve the execution of filter predicates
 - Note: the use of column statistics, both at row group and page level (column index), is typically more effective when data that is stored in Parquet file sorted, as opposed to have large ranges of data for each page or rowgroup.